securityium/Assessment-1-Python-API/README.md

 For displaying the results, please create a github repo and share the link.

-Please feel free to reply to this email for any concerns or doubts.
+Please feel free to contact email for any concerns or doubts.